netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-organization.md

 Users can also create custom roles to which racks can be assigned, and TLE has defined their rack roles as Infrastructure, Compute and Storage.

 ### Contacts
 To complete the organizational set up we will need to add some contacts.
 A contact is an individual responsible for a resource within the context of its assigned role.
-Contacts can be members of a groups, and contact roles define the relationship a contact has with an assigned object.
+Contacts can be members of a group, and contact roles define the relationship a contact has with an assigned object.
 Unique contacts are created once and can be assigned to any number of NetBox objects.

-TLE will use 2 contact groups - IT (contains Susan and Eric) and Facilities (contains Alexa).
+TLE will use 2 contact groups - IT, which contains Susan and Eric and Facilities, which contains Alexa.
 The contacts will be assigned to site objects and be given one of the contact roles 'Operations' or 'Emergency'.

 ## Video - Setting Up The Organization
 As always the best way to understand the power of NetBox is to dive right in!
 This short video will step through creating all the objects for the TLE Consulting Organization.
 Also, as TLE's awesome Network Engineers, Susan and Eric are using NetBox to help build out the new branch office site in Brisbane, Australia, they will also add the new information for this site.

+If you are following along you can find the data used in .csv files in the course Git Repository.

 With that said, let's get started!